Epicism/datafusion-ballista/ballista/client/README.md

   }
   ```

 This example demonstrates how to execute a distributed query involving aggregations and sorting.
-It shows the flexibility of Ballista for processing real-world datasets.
+It shows Ballista's flexibility in processing real-world datasets.

 ---